 Miranda Lambert Admits She Felt Stifled Living In ‘Small Town’ Oklahoma With Blake Shelton

-Two years after her divorce from Blake Shelton, Miranda Lambert is opening up about how restricted she felt while living in Oklahoma with her ex.
-Find out how she’s living differently now that she’s back in Nashville full-time!
+Two years after her divorce from Blake Shelton, Miranda Lambert reveals how restricted she felt while living in Oklahoma with her ex.
+Find out how things are different now that she’s in Nashville full-time!

 Following her divorce from Blake Shelton, 40, in July 2015, Miranda Lambert, 33, packed her bags and bought a new home just outside of Nashville — and she says it’s drastically changed her lifestyle.
 With Blake, Miranda lived in a “small town in Oklahoma,” and she’s opening up about how the setting made her feel very stifled.
 “I remember I had to write a song for a Dodge RAM commercial.
 It was hard,” she tells Billboard.
 “I barely got it out and I was like, ‘Man, I need some fuel.
 I have to go fall in love with it again.’
 So Nashville does that for me.”
 Back in Tennessee, the creative juices are flowing, and Miranda says she spends her time “going out to bars and hanging out, and then having nights with girls writing songs on my porch and going to see shows.”